aaron-otis/Cryptopals/README.md

 ## Cryptopals Challenges

 A repository of my attempt to learn cryptology and rust at the same time.
+Some of the challenges are implemented as tests where it seems appropriate.

 ### Completed challenges